owncloud-archive/branded_clients/branded_ios_app/publishing_ios_app.rst

 Building and Distributing Your Branded iOS App
 ==============================================

+.. note:: See the
+   `FAQ for additional information <https://github.com/owncloud/ownbrander/wiki/FAQ-%28Customers%29>`_ such as logging into multiple servers, error messages, cryptography export exemptions, and issues with publishing on iTunes.

 Building and distributing your branded iOS ownCloud app involves a large number of interdependent steps.
 The process is detailed in this chapter over several pages.
 Follow these instructions exactly and in order, and you will have a nice